Castles in Switzerland

 Vufflens Castle

-Situated in Vufflens-le-Château in the Canton of Vaud, Vufflens Castle (or Château de Vufflens) is a medieval castle and a Swiss heritage site of national significance.
+Situated in Vufflens-le-Château in the Canton of Vaud, Vufflens Castle (or Château de Vufflens) is a medieval castle and Swiss heritage site of national significance.

 Nowadays, the castle is privately owned.
 This means that while the courtyard can be visited, the interior is closed off to the public.